Skylines and Turnstiles: Release and live performances

 "Skylines and Turnstiles" made its live debut in October 2001, being the first song performed during the band's debut show.
 The song was later released on July 23, 2002, as the seventh track on I Brought You My Bullets, You Brought Me Your Love.
 The demo of "Skylines and Turnstiles" was later included on May Death Never Stop You, the band's 2014 greatest hits album, alongside the other "attic demos".
 My Chemical Romance rarely perform "Skylines and Turnstiles" live; however, the band performed the song as part of early shows following the release of the album.
+"Skylines and Turnstiles" was also played during the 10th Annual Honda Civic Tour (2011), where it was played live for the first time in 7 years in Detroit.
 They also played it as part of their reunion tour, notably as the second song of their performance on September 11, 2022 at Barclays Center in New York City, and the opening track for the B-stage set-list as part of the Long Live The Black Parade tour's show at Metlife Stadium in East Rutherford, New Jersey.